-Payment may be made by credit card (Visa or MasterCard only), debit card, cash, check, money order, or financial aid or by sponsored agencies.
+Payment may be made by credit card (Visa, MasterCard, or Discover), debit card, cash, check, money order, or financial aid or by sponsored agencies.

-InTouch.
-The InTouch system, at (480) 350-1500, allows students to make fee payments from any touch-tone phone, in addition to registering for classes and implementing drop/add.
-Fees can be paid from any touch-tone phone with available financial aid, debit cards, Visa, and MasterCard.
-Refer to the current semester ASU West Schedule of Classes for available dates and times, and further information about the InTouch system.
+SunDial.
+The SunDial system, at (480) 350-1500, allows students to make fee payments from any touch-tone phone, in addition to registering for classes and implementing drop/add.
+Fees can be paid from any touch-tone phone with available financial aid, debit cards, Visa, MasterCard, and Discover.
+Refer to the current semester ASU West Schedule of Classes for available dates and times, and further information about the SunDial system.